zuoyl/tls/tlang/compiler/README.md

+1.Build method
+#####
-to build the compiler under your system, please run cmake at first in current foler\n
+	to build the compiler under your system, please run cmake at first in current folder. cmake
-$>cmake
-$>make
+	make